norcams/iaas/docs/team/operations/patching.rst

 Patching controller-04
 ----------------------

+The node controller-04 is usually running virtual nodes that are not critical to the operation of Openstack, and controller-04 can therefore be patched and rebooted outside of a maintenance window.

 The controller node and all virtual nodes running on the controller can be patched with a single Ansible playbook.
 First, make sure that the virtual nodes are set to autostart with::